Leaders of the Ku Klux Klan

-The national leader of the Ku Klux Klan is called either a grand wizard or an imperial wizard, depending on which KKK organization is being described.
+The national leader of the Ku Klux Klan is often called the grand wizard, imperial wizard, or national director; varying depending on the specific Klan organization.

-Grand Wizard

-The grand wizard (sometimes called the imperial wizard or national director) is the national leader of several different Ku Klux Klan organizations.
+Titles

-The title "Grand Wizard" was used by the first Klan which was founded in 1865 and which existed during the Reconstruction era until 1872.
-The title was chosen because General Forrest had been known as "The Wizard of the Saddle" during the Civil War.
+The title "Grand Wizard" was used by the first Klan, founded in 1865 and active during the Reconstruction era until 1872.
+The title was chosen because its first and only officeholder, former Confederate general Nathan Bedford Forrest, had been known as "The Wizard of the Saddle" during the Civil War.

 The second Klan, founded in 1915, styled their national leader the "Imperial Wizard".
 National officers were styled "Imperial" officers.
 State or "Realm" officers were styled "Grand" officers.
 For example, a "Grand Dragon" was the highest-ranking Klansman in a given state.

 First Klan (1865–1872)

-The Ku Klux Klan was founded by six confederate veterans in 1865 but did not elect a grand wizard until after Nathan Bedford Forrest joined in 1867.
+The Ku Klux Klan was founded by six Confederate veterans in 1865, but did not elect a grand wizard until after Nathan Bedford Forrest joined in 1867.